Alfresco/docs-alfresco/content-services/community/admin/audit.md

        /alfresco-access/transaction/sub-action/01/action=readContent
     ```

     The trace output from this class may be useful to developers as it logs method calls grouped by transaction.
 The debug output is of the audit records written and full inbound audit data.
 However, for developers, trace will provide a more readable form.
-Set the following `dev-log4j.properties`:
+Set the following `dev-log4j2.properties`:

     ```text
-    log4j.appender.File.Threshold=trace
-    log4j.logger.org.alfresco.repo.audit.access.AccessAuditor=trace
+    appender.rolling.filter.threshold.type=ThresholdFilter
+    appender.rolling.filter.threshold.level=trace
+    logger.alfresco-repo-audit-access-AccessAuditor.name=org.alfresco.repo.audit.access.AccessAuditor
+    logger.alfresco-repo-audit-access-AccessAuditor.level=trace
     ```

 3. `alfresco-node` - used to audit/track `beforeDeleteNode` policy.
 The class is `org.alfresco.repo.node.NodeAuditor`.